DerGuru/The-Resonant/Chapters/P2-05 - Look out.md

 Jason moved closer, something thin and almost invisible glinting between his fingers.
 “Then hold still.”

 He leaned in by Lina’s ear.
 A light pressure slipped behind the curve of her ear, cool and weightless.
 He repeated the gesture with Milo, who flinched at first, then let it settle.
-Neither of them could quite see what he had done—only feel a faint clasp.
+Neither of them could quite see what he had done - only feel a faint clasp.

 Jason stepped away, across the room.